-Part one’s project was a practice run to create a replica of a Chinese woodblock, in this case a woodblock from the 1970s that was in fairly good shape (at 40 years old); the block itself was intact, and the carving still had pretty crisp lines for printing.
+Part one’s project created a replica of a Chinese woodblock, in this case a woodblock from the 1970s that was in fairly good shape (at 40 years old!); the woodblock itself was intact, and the wood carving still had pretty crisp lines for printing.
 We were able to successfully create a new block from the previous artwork in a fairly straightforward manner.

 Facing the same issues of the previous block, we were unable to simply scan it in, as all the surfaces were black.
-3d scanning was a possibility, though the cost would be rather high, and as this was still an experiment, we were hesitant to take this approach.
-So, we decided to make a print from the existing block after getting approval from Brashier.
-After printing, would go through the same process: scan the print in, clean it up in Adobe Photoshop, then have a new print block made of the resulting artwork.
+3d scanning was a possibility, though the cost was estimated to be rather high.
+As this was still an experiment, we were hesitant to take this costly approach.
+So, we decided to carefully make a print from the existing block, after getting approval from Brashier.
+After printing, would go through the same process: scan the print, clean it up in Adobe Photoshop, then have a new print block made of the resulting artwork.

-Additionally, there was concerns of using the same water-based paint, as it could potentially damage the over-100 year old wood.
-So, with the help of the kind guidance of Reed College’s Art Department, we made one print of both sides of the wood block using a oil-based ink, while taking great care not to further damage or break the fragile woodblock.
+There was concerns of using the same water-based paint, as it could potentially damage the over-100 year old wood.
+So, with the help of the kind guidance of Reed College’s Art Department, we made one print of both sides of the wood block using a oil-based ink, while taking great care not to further damage the fragile centuries-old woodblock.

 We then scanned in one of the prints, and, in Adobe Photoshop, added a photo of the original print on another layer, to get reference to what the original artwork looked like.
-Then, with the aid of a tablet and a lot of patience from our student worker, the each line was painstakingly cleaned up.
+Then, with the aid of a tablet and a lot of patience from our student worker, each line of artwork was cleaned up.
 In some deteriorated areas of the artwork, lines were redrawn where it had been clear there were lines previously.

-As in the previous post, the artwork was inverted, as the areas in black needed to be cut out from the linoleum block.
-Using the settings from the previous project, a new woodblock was created from cleaned-up artwork.
+As in part one of this laser cutting project, the artwork was inverted, as the areas in black needed to be cut out from the linoleum block.
+Using the settings from the previous project, a new woodblock was created from the cleaned-up artwork in photoshop.
 Finally, several prints were made of the restored artwork, which can allow others to examine the artwork for the first time.